CharlesCarley/FileTools/README.md

 ### [Reversing a file's tables](Tools/Decompiler/TableDecompiler.cpp)

 The TableDecompiler tool is for converting a file's tables back into usable C++.
 This program will scan the supplied input file for a DNA1 chunk and attempt to read the tables back.
 Then it will output a single header file that contains the sorted structure definitions.

+Example output can be found in the [BlendFile](FileFormats/Blend/Blender.h) loader.